roncterry/install_lab_env/README.md

 7z a -t7z -m0=LZMA2 -mmt=on -v2g <VM_NAME>.7z <VM_DIRECTORY>
 ```

 (This creates an archive in 7z format, compressed with LZMA2 and split into files no larger than 2GB.
-The file names will be VM_NAME.7z.00# - where # is the number of the file that is part of the archive.
+The file names will be `VM_NAME.7z.00#` - where # is the number of the file that is part of the archive.
 This is good for creating a smaller student media package but takes slightly longer to unpack when installing the lab environment.)

+**NOTE**: There are scripts that automate this process (`backup_lab_env.sh`, `backup_vm.sh`).
+The preference is that they be used becuase they do some other operations that preserve additional parts of the VM such as snapshots, EFI variables and TPM configuraion.

 ```bash
 7z a -t7z -mx=0 -v2g <VM_NAME>.7z <VM_DIRECTORY>